eayvali/Pose-Estimation-for-Sensor-Calibration/README.md

 ![IEKF implementations](./Figures/IEKF.png)

 ## Unscented Kalman Filter
 The difference between EKF and UKF is in the representation of the Gaussian random variables.
 EKF approximates the state distribution with a Gaussian distribution and propagates the Gaussian variables by linearizing the process model and/or measurement model.
-UKF uses a deterministic sampling approach by representing the Gaussian distribution with a set of samples around the mean, aka sigma points, and directly passes the sigma points through the nonlinear process and/or measurement models.
+UKF uses a deterministic sampling approach by representing the Gaussian distribution with a set of samples around the mean, aka sigma points, and directly passes the sigma points through the nonlinear process and/or measurement model.

 ![UKF implementations](./Figures/UKF.png)
 ![UKF pseudocode](./Figures/UKF_eqn.png)